My principal research interests focus on questions at the intersection of epistemology, the philosophy of science, and cognitive science like:

-I also have major research interests in normative ethics, the philosophy of science, philosophical logic, and modality.
+In addition, I have research interests in the psychology of human reasoning, philosophical logic, modality, and ethics broadly construed.

 "Existence and the Cognitive Event-type Theory of Propositions."

-For those who are tired of "Blackboard" and other university communication websites, I strongly endorse the use of edmodo.com as an educational social-media option for stimulating philosophical discussion outside of class.
+For those who are tired of "Blackboard" and other university communication websites, I also strongly endorse the use of edmodo.com as an educational social media option for stimulating philosophical discussion outside of class.

 Mudd Hall Philosophy Library

-(Forth) "Historicist Theories of Rationality", Edward N. Zalta (ed.), The Stanford Encyclopedia of Philosophy, Winter 2014 edition.
-With Carl Matheson.
+"Historicist Theories of Scientific Rationality", with Carl Matheson, in Edward Zalta (ed.), The Stanford Encyclopedia of Philosophy, Fall 2014 edition.

 (November, 2012) "A Normatively Adequate Credal Reductivism."

 (2011) "The 'Real Self' - A Frankfurtian Account."